tpokorra/user_cas/README.md

 * If you enable the "Update user data" option, the app updates the user's email and group membership.

 By default the CAS App will unlink all the groups from a user and will provide the group defined at the groupMapping attribute.
 If the groupMapping is not defined, the value of the defaultGroup field will be used instead.
 If both are undefined, then the user will be set with no groups.
 If you set the "protected groups" field, those groups will not be unlinked from the user.

-Bugs & Support
+Bugs and Support
 ==============

 Please contribute bug reports and feedback to https://github.com/felixrupp/user_cas/issues